simonw/llm/docs/help.md

 ```
 Usage: llm logs [OPTIONS] COMMAND [ARGS]...

-  Tools for exploring logs
+  Tools for exploring logged prompts and responses

 Options:
   --help  Show this message and exit.

 Commands:
-  list*  Show logged prompts and their responses
+  list*  Show recent logged prompts and their responses
-  path   Output path to logs.db file
+  path   Output the path to the log.db file
 ```
 #### llm logs path --help
 ```
 Usage: llm logs path [OPTIONS]

-  Output path to logs.db file
+  Output the path to the log.db file

 Options:
   --help  Show this message and exit.